 Dare to stay in the world's most haunted hotels.

 Have you ever considered staying in a hotel where things will most definitely go bump in the night?
-We’ve put together a list of the most haunted hotels in the world.
-The paranormal run-ins have all been alleged by staff and guests alike, so if fancy a night sleeping with one eye open, check out these otherworldly haunts.
+We’ve put together the following list of the most haunted hotels in the world.
+The paranormal run-ins have all been alleged by staff and guests alike, so if you fancy a night sleeping with one eye open, check out these otherworldly haunts.

 The hotel that inspired Stephen King’s The Shining after he stayed in there in 1974 is known for having paranormal activity.
-Built in 1909, it is believed that the owners F.O.
-Stanley and his wife Flora are known to make an appearance.
-Most commonly seen in the Billards Room or making the piano in the music room play, the hotel is proud of its ghostly heritage.
-It offers nightly ghost tours and guests can stay in the most haunted hotel rooms.
+Built in 1909, it is believed that former owners F.O.
+Stanley and his wife Flora are known to make an appearance -- most commonly seen in the Billiards Room or making the piano in the music room play.
+Proud of its ghostly heritage, the hotel offers nightly ghost tours and guests can stay in its most haunted rooms.

-Opened originally as a ballroom in 1827, the Bourbon Orleans Hotel has also been used a school, orphanage and medical ward for a yellow fever epidemic.
-It’s said that the ghosts of children and nuns can often be seen and heard, as well as a phantom dancer in the ballroom.
-If you are interested in all things spooky you can book ghosts and spirits walking tour in New Orleans which makes a stop at the hotel.
+Opened originally as a ballroom in 1827, the Bourbon Orleans Hotel has also been used a school, orphanage, and medical ward for a yellow fever epidemic.
+It’s said that the ghosts of children and nuns can often be seen and heard, and a phantom dancer makes an appearance in the ballroom.
+If you're interested in all things spooky you can book a ghosts-and-spirits walking tour in New Orleans which makes a stop at the hotel.

-The boutique Emily Morgan Hotel is located right across from the Alamo.
-At one time it was a medical facility which had a morgue and a psychiatric ward.
+The boutique Emily Morgan Hotel is located adjacent to the historic Alamo.
+At one time, the hotel was a medical facility -- complete with a morgue and a psychiatric ward.
 Reports of unexplained noises and the feeling of being touched are pretty frequent.
-The most haunted areas of the hotel are the seventh, ninth, eleventh, or twelfth floors.
+The most haunted areas of the hotel are the seventh, ninth, eleventh, and twelfth floors.

 The Omni Parker House is steeped with old-world charm.
 An ideal place to stay to enjoy a taste of Boston’s political past, the hotel originally opened in 1855.
-Guests have reported seeing the hotel’s first owner Harvey Parker in their rooms enquiring about their stay and the smell of whiskey and sound of laughter from room 303 after a businesswoman died there.
-In fact, Stephen King’s short story 1408, was based on the paranormal experiences in room 303.
+Guests say they have seen the hotel’s first owner, Harvey Parker, in their rooms inquiring about their stay, and there have been reports of the smell of whiskey and sound of laughter coming from room 303, where a businesswoman once died.
+In fact, Stephen King’s 1408 short story (and then film) was based on the paranormal experiences in room 303.

-The Langham Hotel is one of the most historic hotels in London, built in 1865 as one of the original luxury hotels it is a frequent haunt of celebrity royals and the odd ghost.
-From a German Prince, soldiers, a doctor who murdered his wife and even Napoleon III who lived there in his final days of exile have all made an appearance.
-The most haunted rooms in the hotel are said to be room 333 and if any travellers are feeling brave they can opt to stay there.
+The Langham Hotel is one of the most historic hotels in London.
+Built in 1865 as one of the original luxury hotels, it's a frequent haunt of celebrity royals and the odd ghost.
+A German prince, soldiers, a doctor who murdered his wife, and even Napoleon III -- who lived there in his final days of exile -- have all made an appearance.
+The most haunted room in the hotel is said to be room 333 and those travelers feeling brave can opt to stay there.

-The Marshall House is the oldest hotel in Savannah.
-It was built in 1851 and housed Union soldiers during the American Civil War and also acted as a hospital three times.
+The oldest hotel in Savannah, the Marshall House was built in 1851 and housed Union soldiers during the American Civil War; it also served as a hospital several times over the years.
 During building renovations, workers found human remains under the floorboards.
-Ghostly apparitions have been cited throughout the hotel, including hearing children in the halls, water taps turning on by themselves and doorknobs being turned with no one on the other side.
+Ghostly apparitions have been cited throughout the hotel, including hearing children in the halls, water taps turning on by themselves, and doorknobs being turned with no one on the other side.

-The Hotel Provincial in New Orleans previously was a medical facility that treated wounded Confederate soldiers during the American Civil War.
-Their spirits are said to possess the hotel, with staff and guests reporting seeing apparitions of distressed soldiers, doctors and pools of blood.
-If you don’t feel brave enough to spend a night at the hotel you can check it out on one of the many ghost-walking tours in the city.
+The Hotel Provincial in New Orleans previously served as a medical facility that treated wounded Confederate soldiers during the American Civil War.
+Their spirits are said to possess the hotel, with staff and guests reporting seeing apparitions of distressed soldiers, doctors, and even pools of blood.
+If you don’t feel brave enough to spend a night at the hotel, you can check it out by taking one of the many ghost-walking tours in the city.

-Possibly one of the most infamous hotels in Los Angeles, the Cecil Hotel opened in 1924 as a hotel for LA’s elite businessmen in Downtown LA, now it’s based a stone's throw from skid row.
-After the depression, it hit on hard times and is known for a litany of sinister events.
-The Black Dahlia is reported to have been last seen at the hotel bar, there have been numerous murders and suicides spanning the 40s, 50s and 60s and it has once been home to two serial killers.
+Possibly one of the most infamous hotels in Los Angeles, the Cecil Hotel opened in 1924 as a hotel for elite businessmen in downtown LA; it's now a stone's throw from skid row.
+After the Great Depression, the hotel hit on hard times and became known for a litany of sinister events.
+The Black Dahlia is reported to have been last seen at the hotel's bar; there have been numerous murders and suicides spanning the 1940s, '50s, and '60s; and it has once been home to two different serial killers.
 It was also the unfortunate location where young student Eliza Lam disappeared in unusual circumstances in 2013.
-The hotel unlike others we have mentioned does not discuss its history and recently changed its name to try and shake its sinister reputation.
+The hotel, unlike others we include here, does not discuss its history and recently changed its name to try and shake its sinister reputation.

-The Castle was built in 1625 and is steeped in sinister history.
-The first owner Lord James Shaw and his wife Lady Isabella lived there until her death when she reportedly fell or was pushed from the top of the castle.
+The Ballygally Castle was built in 1625 and is steeped in sinister history.
+The first owners, Lord James Shaw and his wife Lady Isabella, lived there until her death when she reportedly fell or was pushed from the top of the castle.
 Her ghost is known the haunt the hotel, knocking on doors and then disappearing.
 If you fancy a fright, stay in the ghost room, which is situated in one of the oldest parts of the castle.